librenms/librenms/doc/Extensions/Applications.md

 One major thing to keep in mind when using SNMP extend is these run as the snmpd user that can be an unprivileged user.
 In these situations you need to use sudo.

 To test if you need sudo, first check the user snmpd is running as.
 Then test if you can run the extend script as that user without issue.
 For example if snmpd is running as 'Debian-snmp' and we want to run the extend for proxmox, we check that the following run without error:

 ```
 sudo -u Debian-snmpn/usr/local/bin/proxmox
 ```

 If it doesn't work, then you will need to use sudo with the extend command.
-For the example above, that would mean adding the line below to the sudoers file.
+For the example above, that would mean adding the line below to the sudoers file:

 ```
 Debian-snmp ALL = NOPASSWD: /usr/local/bin/proxmox
 ```

 Finally we would need to add sudo to the extend command, which would look like that for proxmox:

 ```